-The scoring system used for disclosure policies is a cumulative measure of three key indicators.
+The scoring system used for disclosure policies in 2015 is a cumulative measure of three key indicators.
 If a donor's policy has all three, 100 is scored, if a donor's disclosure policy has none of the three, or no disclosure policy at all, it scores 0.
 The indicators are:

-- 1) Presumption of disclosure: To score for this indicator, a disclosure policy must have a specific clause that states disclosure as the rule, thereby requiring a compelling reason for non-disclosure (33.33 points). - 2) Limitations on commercially sensitive and third party information: To score on this indicator, non-disclosure clauses related to these matters must be (a) defined clearly, (b) not include the presumption of confidentiality, and (c) be subject to a harm test and a public interest override (33.33 points). - 3) Limitations on Internal Deliberations: To score for this indicator, non-disclosure clauses related to such deliberations must be (a) defined clearly and (b) subject to a harm test and a public interest override (33.33 points).
+- 1) Presumption of disclosure: To score for this indicator, a disclosure policy must have a specific clause that states disclosure as the rule, thereby requiring a compelling reason for non-disclosure (33.33 points). - 2) Limitations on commercially sensitive and third party information and internal deliberations: To score on this indicator, non-disclosure clauses related to these matters must be (a) defined clearly, (b) be subject to a harm test, and (c) be subject to a public interest override (33.33 points).
+To score on this indicator all three sub-criteria must be met. - 3) Independent appeals process: To score for this indicator, non-disclosure clauses must include an independent appeals process and the appeals body must include individuals that are independent from the organisation (33.33 points).

 While relatively simple, this indicator reflects international best practice in maximising the right to information with the acknowledgement that donors are required not to disclose certain types of information.
+Note that in previous years, the limitations on third party information and internal deliberations were listed as separate criteria and appeals were assessed as part of the public interest override clause within each of these.
+The simplification in the grouping of criteria in 2014 was made based on advice received from FOI experts in FOI legislation.